pjuren/radX/README.md

-RADMeth: Regression Analysis of Differential Methylation
+RADX: Regression Analysis of Differential eXon Inclusion
 ========================================================

 RADX: Regression Analysis of Differential eXon inclusion is software for